 How much money do you need to raise?
-Will it be the recommended minimum of \$1,000?
-Or will your IPC, county Adult Leaders' Association, and county agent allow you to raise more?
-(The maximum amount may not exceed the cost of your trip.
-Any contributed amount above the cost of your trip must be turned over to your senior leaders association for future exchange delegates.)
+Will it be the minimum recommended amount of \$1,000?
+Or will your IPC, county Adult Leaders' Association, and county educator allow you to raise more?
+(The maximum amount may not exceed program costs.
+Any contributed amount above the cost of your trip must be turned over to your senior leaders' association or other designated account for future exchange delegates.)
 Set a realistic goal.